Takaoka Daibutsu

 1 of 7 in Takaoka

-Takaoka Daibutsu (高岡大仏, Takaoka Daibutsu) is one of Japan’s three most iconic Great Buddha statues, alongside those in Nara and Kamakura.
-Towering at 15.85 meters and weighing 65 tons, this impressive bronze figure was completed in 1933 using the city's renowned metal casting skills.
-Visitors can even step inside the base to see the preserved wooden head of the original statue, which amazingly survived a major fire.
+Takaoka Daibutsu (高岡大仏, Takaoka Daibutsu) is considered one of Japan’s three great Buddha statues, alongside the famous figures in Nara and Kamakura.
+Standing 15.85 meters tall and weighing 65 tons, this majestic bronze figure was completed in 1933 and serves as a testament to Takaoka’s centuries-old metal casting tradition.
+Crafted with extraordinary precision and care, the statue not only inspires spiritual reverence but also symbolizes the pride of the local community.
+Visitors can step inside the base to view exhibits, including the preserved wooden head of the original Buddha—remarkably saved from a devastating fire.

 Provided through partner sites